 The whistle went.

 Fleur pulled a slim veil up over her mouth and nose, tied it, and dove into the lake.
-Harry watched her silver bikini arc into the water then vanish from sight with a tight knot in his chest.
+Harry watched her silver bikini arc into the water and vanish from sight with a tight knot in his chest.
 Cedric dropped feet first into the water, his face and neck enclosed within a vibrating bubble.

 No more wasting time.
 Harry pictured his transfiguration and cast his magic.
 His breath failed and he staggered toward the water.